 Second, be sympathetic.
 It can be scary at first for people to find out they have diabetes.
 Your relative may be frustrated with the changes he or she has to make.
 Tell your relative that you understand how he or she feels.
 But don’t let your relative use these feelings as an excuse for not taking care of his or her diabetes.

 If you eat meals together, eat the same foods your relative eats.
 Avoid buying foods he or she isn’t supposed to eat.
-People who have diabetes should generally follow the same advice for healthy eating as everyone else: Eat foods that are low in fat, cholesterol, salt and added sugar.
-Choose a variety of fresh fruits, vegetables, whole grains, lean meats and fish.
+Healthy-eating rules are the same for everyone, including people who have diabetes.
+Eat foods that are low in fat, cholesterol, salt and added sugar.
+Choose a variety of fresh fruits, vegetables, whole grains, lean meats, and fish.

 What else can I do?

 Learn how to recognize signs of problems.
-Learn the symptoms of a high blood sugar level (called hyperglycemia) and a low blood sugar level (called hypoglycemia).
+Learn the symptoms of a high blood sugar level (called hyperglycemia).
+Also learn the symptoms of low blood sugar level (called hypoglycemia).
 Understand that when your relative is very cranky or has a bad temper, his or her blood sugar level may be too high or too low.
 Rather than arguing, encourage your relative to check the blood sugar level and take steps to correct the problem.

 High blood sugar (hyperglycemia)

-This often happens when the person who has diabetes has eaten too much, is sick, has too little insulin in his or her body or is under a lot of stress.
-Symptoms of hyperglycemia include the following:
+This often happens when the person who has diabetes has eaten too much, is sick, has too little insulin in his or her body, or is under a lot of stress.
+Symptoms of hyperglycemia include:

 Low blood sugar (hypoglycemia)